 Waves are caused by a number of forces i.e. wind, gravitational pull from the sun and moon, changes in atmospheric pressure, earthquakes etc. Waves created by wind are the most common waves.
 Unequal heating of the earth’s surface generates wind and wind blowing over water generates waves.

-Types of Tidal Plants
+Types of Tidal power Plants

 Tidal Fences: Turnstiles built between small islands or between mainland and islands.
 The turnstiles spin due to tidal currents to generate energy.

 Barrage Tidal Plants: Barrage tidal plants are the most common type of tidal plant.
 Using a dam to trap water in a basin, and when reaches appropriate height due to high tide, release water to flow through turbines that turn an electric generator.

 Tidal Underwater Wind turbines

 One site has potential to equal the generating power of three nuclear power plants.

 2. A 1085 MW facility could cost as much as 1.2 billion dollars to construct and run.